 Disadvantages of Being Foreign Which Challenge Foreign Firms When Selling in Germany

 Businesses from abroad selling in Germany face several competitive disadvantages compared to their German competitors.
-But what are those disadvantages in the academic world are called liability of foreignness - and what should be known about the disadvantages in Germany?
+But what exactly are the disadvantages non-German businesses are confronted with which are called liability of foreignness in the academic world?
+And what should be known about the disadvantages in Germany?

 Liability of foreignness: the disadvantages for foreign firms selling in Germany